boda0004/CST8916_Final_Project_Assignment/README.md

 **IoT Hub Setup**

--Go to the Azure Portal
+- Go to the Azure Portal

--Search and create a new IoT Hub (region: Canada Central)
+- Search and create a new IoT Hub (region: Canada Central)

--Under the IoT Hub:
+- Under the IoT Hub:

-  -Navigate to IoT Devices
+  - Navigate to IoT Devices

-  -Click + New to create:
+  - Click + New to create:

-   -DowLakeDevice
+   - DowLakeDevice

-   -FifthAveDevice
+   - FifthAveDevice

-   -NACDevice
+   - NACDevice

 Copy and paste each connection string into the appropriate Python script